KabyleBOT/medusa-fulfillment-mondialrelay/README.md

 - The createFulfillment method returns data that will be stored in fulfillment.data.
 - The createReturn method returns data that will be stored in return.shipping_data.

+### LOCKER DELIVERY

+- The plugin now supports the locker delivery feature.
+If the shipping address contains isLocker = true, the plugin will return the locker delivery label in the shipment data. .

 ### New Home Delivry feature

 - The plugin now supports the new home delivery feature.
 The plugin will return the shipment label in the shipment data.
-The shipment label can be used to print the label at home.

--You need to add "type"="home" in the shipping option metadata created withing the mondialrelay provider.
+-You need to add type=home in the shipping option metadata created withing the mondialrelay provider.

 - If type don't equal to home the default delivry mode of pickup point will be used.